dieple/cloud-native-toolkit/README.md

 * Terraform
 * AWS CLI
 * coinbase/assume-role
+* etc...

 ## Why would I wanna use this?

 * Quick, easy and repeatable method to setup your local development environment.
 * Isolated from your host PC.
 Don't have to worry about software version conflicts with your host environment.
 * Every developer using this tool will have the same version of software
+* No more issues of "It works on my environment but not yours"

 ## Software installed
 * Python3